 HoGS has a large variety of resources at the disposal of its members.
-Our social lounge includes a flat screen plasma TV, a ping pong table, and a toaster!
+Our social lounge includes a flat screen plasma TV, a Nerf blaster arsenal, and a toaster!
 Additionally, members will often provide their own appliances, such as tea kettles, to be used by the rest of the floor.
 The technology lounge is equipped with a variety of tools available for all members to use in both academic and personal projects.
 Our study lounge is equipped with two whiteboards, tables and couches for members and their friends to work together on projects.
 The HoGS study lounge is also home to a textbook library, which includes both reference books and textbooks that can be borrowed for whole semesters.
 This library grows in size and variety every year.

 The House of General Science has a long history of developing interesting and innovative projects to sate our desire to learn and create.
 The House has a wide range of projects including: a biolumenecent algae showcase, a Rubens tube that illustrates music with fire, an electromagnetic dart launcher, a "larger than life" piano, and many others.
 One of the biggest events of the year for HoGS is Imagine RIT, and we display more projects than any other student organization on campus.
 We welcome project ideas from any field and we are always excited to help develop them!